moogacs/docs.buf.build/docs/tour/generate-code.md

 executes `protoc` plugins.
 With a `buf.gen.yaml`, you can configure where each `protoc` plugin writes its result and specify options for each plugin independently.

-You can create a simple `buf.gen.yaml` file that configures the `protoc-gen-cpp` and `protoc-gen-java` plugins with this configuration:
+You can create a `buf.gen.yaml` file that configures the `protoc-gen-cpp` and `protoc-gen-java`
+plugins:

 ```yaml title="buf.gen.yaml"
 version: v1